 Avoid using a decongestant nasal spray while you are using Lazanda.

 Grapefruit and grapefruit juice may interact with fentanyl and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.

 Lazanda side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Lazanda: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Lazanda: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using Lazanda and call your doctor at once if you have:

 slow heart rate, weak or shallow breathing, sighing;